-When you're looking for your dream job, chances are that other people are as well.
-That’s why you want to make sure your resume gets noticed by recruiters out of potentially hundreds of other candidates.
+When looking for your dream job, chances are others are, too.
+That’s why you want to make sure your resume gets noticed.

-Starting a resume from scratch is time consuming and can result in improper formatting that won’t pass the initial ATS scan, which means that your document may never be read by a human.
-Similarly, using a word-processing resume template may result in funky characters or improper alignment after hours of work, especially if you try to personalize it by making changes to the document.
+Starting from scratch is time-consuming and can result in improper formatting that won’t pass the initial ATS, which means your document may never reach a human.

-You can avoid frustrations and get peace of mind knowing that your resume will pass the ATS and grab the eye of a recruiter by reviewing our quick resume writing tips, accessing our new Microsoft Word resume templates, or using our resume builder.
-By simply filling in the requested information, you’ll have a great document to showcase your talents in a way that’s easy for recruiters to skim.
+Avoid frustration and know your resume will pass the ATS and grab the eye of a recruiter by using our resume builder.
+By filling in your information, you’ll have a great resume to showcase your talents in a way that’s appealing to recruiters.

-In addition, when you use our resume builder, you’ll save yourself a lot of time, potentially up to three hours, over using a resume template from word-processing software such as Microsoft Word or Google Docs.
-Because relevancy is key to potential employers when skimming these documents, you’ll want to have a separate resume for each position you want to apply for.
-Our resume maker allows you to create multiple resumes in a snap.
+You’ll also save yourself time, potentially up to three hours, over using resume templates for Word or Google Docs.
+Because relevancy is key to employers when skimming these documents, you’ll need a separate resume for each job you apply for.
+Our resume maker lets you create multiple resumes quickly.

-While a resume should be a marketing tool to land you an interview, it can be difficult to know where to start when you’re constructing your resume.
-We’ve boiled the process down to 11 steps in order of importance to make it easier and faster for you to create the perfect resume for the position you want.
+While a resume should be a marketing tool to land an interview, it’s hard to know where to start.
+We’ve boiled it down to 11 steps to make it easier and faster to create the perfect resume for the role you want.

 Get started customizing your own resume by clicking on this real estate agent resume below: